Why Is Empathy Important In Society: Stephen Hawking Told Us

 Stephen Hawking (Pic: Jim Campbell/Aero-News Network, via Wikimedia Commons)

-Adaeze Uyanwah, a 24-year-old student, won a prize to tour the Science Museum, London, accompanied by Professor Stephen Hawking.
-When Uyanwah asked which human trait he would most like to change, Hawking replied:
+Once, a 24-year-old student won a prize to tour the London Science Museum with Professor Stephen Hawking.
+The student asked Hawking what human trait he would most like to change, and he replied:

 “The human failing I would most like to correct is aggression.
 It may have had a survival advantage in caveman days, to get more food, territory, or a partner with whom to reproduce, but now it threatens to destroy us all.”

-Uyanwah also remembered to ask the professor which human trait he would like to see more often.
+The student also asked the professor which human trait he would like to see more often.
 Hawking said empathy.

 The quality I would most like to magnify is empathy.
 It brings us together in a peaceful, loving state.